Friday, August 26, 2016

 # # #

-Tell the children about the conflict between Marie and her son Louis XIII, who at age 15 took power through a plot and an assassination.
+If you come with children, tell them about the conflict between Marie and her son Louis XIII, who at age 15 took power through a plot and an assassination.
+Depending on the kids you can stress (or not), the mother, the son, the wickedness and intrigues of a royal court...

 • Louis XIII, the teen-age prince.
-In 24 paintings he appears only seven times, and never in a dominate way.
+In 24 paintings he appears only seven times, and never in a commanding way.
 Marie wants to keep on ruling:

 The Consignment of the Regency to the Queen / zoom

-Marie commands.
-As he grows older Louis pretends to be retarded and almost everyone ignores him... regretting that mistake for the rest of their lives, which might be very short.
+Marie dominates.
+In fact, as he grows older Louis pretends to be retarded and almost everyone ignores him They regret that mistake for the rest of their lives, which might be very short.

 • The 14-year-old French and Spanish princesses, exchanged at the border